The following policies apply to all scholarships awarded by the University of Wisconsin-Milwaukee and its schools, colleges, departments, and areas.

 • Departmental Aid: Institutional financial aid or awards for students made at the discretion of an individual department, usually an academic unit.
 This may include UWM Foundation or other funds awarded to students by the unit.

-• Emergency Grant: A scholarship awarded for non-tuition emergent student needs, regardless of the funding source or name of the award.
+• Emergency Grant: A scholarship awarded for a recent, non-tuition emergent or unexpected student need, regardless of the funding source or name of the award.

 • Fellowship: Gift aid awarded to graduate and professional students.
 This term is synonymous with scholarship.
 Nearly all fellowships awarded by UWM’s academic units (i.e., schools and colleges) fall under this definition.